Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/README.md

 - Accepted grant applications can be amended at any time.
 However, this _necessitates a reevaluation by the committee_ and the same number of approvals as an application (according to the [levels](#level_slider-levels)).
 If your application has been accepted and, during development, you find that your project significantly deviates from the original specification, please open a new pull request that modifies the existing application.
 This also applies in case of significant delays.
 - If your _delivery schedule_ significantly changes, please also open a pull request with an updated timeline.
 - If your deliveries are significantly delayed and we cannot get a hold of you, we will terminate the grant (3 approvals required, regardless of level.
 If a member of the committee creates the termination PR, only 2 more approvals are required).

+#### Application review

+An initial formal review will be conducted to see if all formal requirements were included in the application.
+A qualitative evaluation will follow, applications will be thoroughly assessed and applicants will likely be required to provide additional information.
+The Evaluation Criteria are outlined in the Program Guidelines.

+#### Application template

+TBD

+Please use the standard template for applications provided [here](https://docs.google.com/document/d/1soD3nFmDiAdLZUpYVfeCCDh-lnZs7e3d/edit?usp=sharing&ouid=114548433570699112189&rtpof=true&sd=true)

+#### Decision

+Whether successful or not, the Community Fund Committee or the EWC Validators complete the application and will communicate their decision to the applicant after the review is complete.
+If an application is successful and approved, applicants will be entitled to receive 10% as an initial tranche of the grant.

+#### Milestone delivery and payment
+As applicants complete and report their milestones, the remaining grant tranches will be liberated and delivered to the applicants.

+### FAQs

+TBD

+- My application was unsuccessful, can I apply again?
+- Is it possible to require additional funding once the project is completed?
+- What happens if I encounter obstacles that inhibit my ability to deliver the project?

 ## :mailbox_with_mail: Suggest a Project